nick22d/webapp/README.md

 ## Traffic flow

-**1)** HTTP traffic is transmitted from the client to the ALB which is the first point of entry.
+**1)** HTTP traffic is transmitted from the client to the ALB which is the first point of entry into the infrastructure.

 **2)** The ALB forwards the traffic to the healthy, backend EC2 instances which host the web application.